clickityKlein/VBA-Master-Database/README.md

 # VBA-Master-Database
-This VBA project allows for a command center to parse through different excel files, gathering information to send to a "master" database
+This VBA project allows for a command center to parse through different excel files, gathering information to send to a "master" database.